 Bucket #2: Medium-term spending goals

-For goals that are two to four years away, or a big purchase that you’re saving up for in the near future, you may need to take a little more risk in an effort to generate a better return over time.
+For goals that are two to four years away or for a big purchase that you’re saving up for in the near future, you may need to take a little more risk in an effort to generate a better return over time.
 Bond or alternative funds can be a good fit.
 These funds can lose value at times, but they have greater growth potential than CDs, savings accounts, or money-market funds.

 Bonds have been far less risky than stocks over the long haul, but not all bonds are low risk.
 There are also higher and lower risk alternative funds, so you’ll want to choose carefully.
 Talk with your advisor about which funds might be right for your risk tolerance and time horizon.
 FundX fixed income and alternative strategies aim to help mitigate volatility.